The following Career Dispatch was written by Tramell Tillman, who plays Milchick on the Apple TV+ series “Severance.”

-The ability to effectively balance work and life really is a feat out of a science fiction novel, especially today.
-In this COVID-19 world, our professional and personal lives are intersecting more than ever, to the extent that creating balance is almost laughable.
+To be able to accomplish this feels like a feat out of a science-fiction novel, especially today.
+These days, our professional and personal lives intersect more than ever, to the extent that finding balance is almost laughable.

 For artists like myself, it’s especially far-fetched.
 Whether I am doing laundry or cooking a decent meal, my mind wanders back to my work: Would my character use fabric softener?
 Would they take salt or sugar in their grits?
 What about toilet paper—do they prefer two-ply?
 And should the toilet paper roll to the front or the back?
 It’s obsessive, I know.

 The problem is that I love what I do.
-Many aren’t fortunate enough to have the chance to follow their dreams, and I know that to do what I love is a gift.
+Many people aren’t fortunate enough to have the chance to follow their dreams, and I know that to do what I love is a gift.
 For me to even be considered an artist is high praise—and a tall order.
 That’s because there’s a calling for artists to inspire and even provoke change.

 “My work-life balance needs, well, work.
 But I am OK with that.”